 Stewart left UConn as one of only six players, including Tina Charles, Rebecca Lobo, Maya Moore, Stefanie Dolson, and Jamelle Elliott, with at least 1,000 points and 1,000 rebounds.
 She finished her career second on the school's all-time scoring list with 2,676 points, fourth all-time in rebounds with 1,179, and first in blocks with 414.

 She graduated with as many national championships and Final Four appearances as seasons she played, which is quite the feat.

 Breanna Stewart was the first overall pick in the 2016 WNBA Draft by the Seattle Storm, fourteen years after the Storm took Sue Bird first overall out of UConn.
 Before her first game, she signed an endorsement deal with Nike.

 The American professional basketball player carried her success from UConn to the WNBA, where she became one of the league's top players.

-Here is what she’s accomplished in her professional career so far:
+Here is just a sampling of what she's accomplished in her professional career so far: